bigchaindb/site/_src/_usecases/supplychain/innogy.md

 - Proof authenticity and ownership,
 - Back-to-birth traceability of a product
 - The ability to “talk” with each other
-- The optimisation of the entire product life cycle - Future reproduction
+- The optimization of the entire product life cycle - Future reproduction

 Additionally, with the transparency the digital product memory is providing, via immutable data records stored in BigchainDB, the “trust tax” in supply chains can be radically reduced.

-## How BigchainDB is helping
+## How BigchainDB is Helping

 - ID numbers are written on to BigchainDB, giving physical pieces a digital product memory.
 Storing digital product memory in BigchainDB allows for querying.
-- BigchainDB allows for the blockchain-ifying of other databases and has no single native language, meaning existing query languages can be used.
+- BigchainDB allows for the blockchainifying of other databases and has no single native language, meaning existing query languages can be used.
-- Scalable infrastructure enables authentificated IoT data from their smart meters and batteries to be stored into the database to put their algorithms into the database.
+- Scalable infrastructure enables authenticated IoT data from their smart meters and batteries to be stored into the database to put their algorithms into the database.

-## Looking ahead
+## Looking Ahead

 The Genesis of Things project envisions a future where everyone has access to manufacturing assets, open designs and supply chain data.
 The next step is to scale and market the digital product memory which leads to interoperability of trusted data records along the supply chain.